alice-0-kim/testing-tool--explained/Behat/README.md

 * __Selenium__ latest version

 ## Get Started
 1. Create a new directory.
-Note that this is __Demo__ directory in our demo.
+This will be your root directory.
 2. Create __composer.json__ file.
 Copy and paste from [here](https://github.com/alice-0-kim/testing-tool-explained/blob/master/Behat/Demo/composer.json) or [here](https://github.com/alice-0-kim/testing-tool-explained/blob/master/Behat/Drupal/D8.5.0/composer.json) if you are using Selenium WebDriver.
 3. Run `composer install` from the root directory.
 4. Create __behat.yml__ file.
 You can choose to simply copy and paste from [here](https://github.com/alice-0-kim/testing-tool-explained/blob/master/Behat/Drupal/D8.5.0/behat.yml).<br>There are several lines that are specific to the environment (e.x. wd_host, alias, directory path, etc).
 Make sure to check that all the information is pointing to your local environment.